-Dora Russell, Progressive educator, pacifist, socialist, poet, champion of women's rights, advocate of sexual feeedom has at last emerged from the shadow of her husband Bertrand Russell to review the century she helped to shape.
+Dora Russell, Progressive educator, pacifist, socialist, poet, champion of women's rights, advocate of sexual feedom has at last emerged from the shadow of her husband Bertrand Russell to review the century she helped to shape.

-WORDS: Peter Culshev
+WORDS: Peter Culshaw

-With some medics pundits arguing that youth reballion is dead, and that the awarage 19 year old is a prematurely middle-aged fogey, and others talking hopefully of a new wave of radicalism.
-I made an excuse, left the debate and went to lighterniew the oldest rebel I've ever met, a 90 year old grandmother who lives near Lands End.
+With some medica pundits arguing that youth reballion is deed, and that the awarge 19 year old is a prematurely middle-aged fogey, and others talking hopefully of a 'new wave of radicalism', I made an excusa, left the debete and went 'to 'listerview the oldest rabel 'tye ever met, a 90 year old grandmother who lives rester levite."

-You might have seen Dord Russell falking about 'free love' in the film Reds (also on video - the revolution is now available in two formats).
-And the sumame might be a clue - for 12 years she was married to Bertrand Russell, the great freethinker, trouble-maker and CNDer, and until recently she's tended to be seen in his shadow. and unto recently share's tended to be seen in his station.

-But several recent TV appearances, and the publication of the Dora Russell Reader, her magnum opus The Religion of the Machine Age' and this autumn's launch of the third volume of her autobiography The Tamarisk Tree have focussed more attention on her.
+You spight have seen Dord Russell talking about "free love" in the film fleds (also on video-the revolution is now available in two formats).
+And the sumane might be a clue-for 12 years she was married to Bertrand Russell, the great freethlenker, trouble-maker and CNDer, and until recently she's tended to be seen in his shadow.
+But several recent TV appearances, and the publication of the Dora Russell Reader, her magnum opus The Religion of the Machine Age' and this autumn's launch of the third volume of her autobiography.
+The Tamarisk Tree have focussed more attention on her.

 The Machine Age book has a curious history.
-She inked the contract for the book in March 1932, but it was over 60 years before it saw the light of day.
-If that ms a rather excessive amount of time to write a book, there are one or two mitigating circumstances.
-For one, she hasn't spent her life stuck in libraries.
-As her friend HG Wells said to her "Bertle thinks, I write and you do."
-A full list of her activities would be adhausting just to read - especially if your A.O.
-(Activism Quotient) is of the annual-stroll-around-
+She inked the contract for the book in March 1932, but it was over 80 years before it saw the light of day.
+If that seems a rather excessive amount of time to write a book, there are one or two mitigating circumstances.
+For one, she hearn't spent her life stuck in libraries.
+As her triend HG Walls said to her "Bertile thinks, I write and you do."
+A full list of her activities would be exhausting just to read - especially if your A.O.
+(Activism Quotient) is of the annual-stroll-around-Hyde-Park-egainst-the-bomb variety.

-Hyde-Park against the bomb variety.

-A short resume would have to include he pacifism in World War One, campaigning for birth control and women's rights in the '20s, setting up a revolutionary progressive school mainly run by the pupils (ocassionally the School Council would vote to abolish all the rules, but a few days later usually got bored because nothing happened and the decision was reversed, helping to found the Conservation Society and, 30 years pre-Greenham. organising a women's Peace Caravan to Ducala ed by the British Government.
+A short resume would have to include her pacifism in World War One, campaigning for birth control and women's rights in the "20s, setting up a revolutionary progressive school mainly run by the pupils (ocassionally the School Council would vote to abolish all the rules, but a few days later usually got board because nothing happened and the discision was reversed), helping to found the Conservation Society and, 30 years pre-Greenham, organising a women's Peace Caravan to

-Her three-part autobiography is perhaps the best in-troduction to the writ and wisdom of Dora Russell.
-The first volume, at times, reads like a thriller, such as when she amuggled herself onto a Norwegian pleasure steamer to get herself to Russia immediately after the revolution, at a time when all visits to Russia were bann-
+Her three-part autobiography is perhaps the best introduction to the wit and wisdom of Dora Russell.
+The first volume, at times, reads like a thriller, such as when she amuggled herself onto a Nonwegian pleasure steamer to get herself to Russia immediately after the revolution, at a time when all visits to Russia were barnad by the British Government.

-The book also contains Dora's impressions of trips to China and America in the early twenties.
-It was dur-ing her visit to Russia that she realised with dismay that the attempts of individuals like-her acquaintance Alexan-dra Kollontai, Lenin's left-hand women, to press for womens, tales and to give the revolution a more human face were being gradually brushed aside.
-She wrote a pamphlet The Soul of Russie and the Body of America 9 20 NATIONAL STUDENT GECEMBER 1985
+The book also contains Dora's impressions of trips to China and America in the early beenties.
+It was during her visit to Russia that she realised with dismay the the attempts of individuals like-her acquaintance Alexandra Kollontai, Lenin's left-hand woman, to press for womens' rights and to give the revolution a more human face were being gradually trushed exide.
+She wrote a pemphlet The Soul of Russia and the Body of America 20 MATORMA STUDENT BECHARER 196 which became the first chapter of The Religion of the